rosalinezhu/cs326-project-rosaline/docs/milestone-1.md

 ### Team Overview
 Rosaline Zhu - GitHub - rosalinezhu
 ### Application Idea
-A calendar website where multiple users can add and edit the same calendar.
-The idea is to create a collaborative calendar for a group of people to figure out overlapping free time and thus be able to plan out events together.
-The data this application will be working with is just going to be what the user puts in for the calender they create.
-Also be working with sharing the calendar to other users via email.
+Going to start out with just a calender website where users can add events to the website to keep track of their schedules.
+The user should be able to input an event name, event date, event start and end time and have it properly display on the calendar.
+I would like to eventually expand on this if time allows and make it to compare two users' calendar and see if there are overlapping times.
 ### Functionality
-Users with start with a blank calendar at first.
-Then, users will have the option to add more users to the calendar by sharing through email.
-There will be an add button for the users to create an event and place it on their calendar.
+User will enter a page with the current week displayed on the calendar.
+The user will have the option to add an event by putting in the vent name, event date, event start and end time.
+For data, I will just use local storage to store the users calendar.
+Each event is a div tab so I will be storing that in the local storage.
+I plan to implement a popup that opens when user clicks on an event on their calendar.
+This popup will give the user to delete the event.
+When that happens, the event will be removed from the local storage.